MainulDip/pythonStudy/DataStructures-and-Algorithm/README.md

 - Iterative functions usually have a constant space complexity. consume same amount of space in memory/ram while running and until finished

 ### Recursion and Tail Optimization or Tail Optimized Language:
-- recursive function needs to allocate new memory on each recursion, hence it consume more memory if the programming language does deal with this.
+- recursive function needs to allocate additional new memory (half of previous call, n->n/2->n/4...) on each recursion, hence it consume more memory if the programming language does not deal with this.
-- python is not a tail optimized language like swift. hence it consumes more memory while on recursive implementation.
+- python is not a tail optimized language like swift. hence it consumes more memory (logarithmic memory || O(log n)) while on recursive implementation.
 * Head vs Tail Recursion: If a function call itself at the beaning of its body, then it is the head recursion.
 If called at the end, its tail recursion.
 * Tail Call Optimization/Elimination: Language like swift implement these to prevent the increasing ram allocation on recursive function. aka minimize O(log n) space complexity for recursion.
 ### Now: 1.49.47